prople/crypto/README.md

 # prople/agent/crypto

-The crypto library used by

-- `prople/agent/account`
-- `prople/agent/did`

 This library provides multiple core algorithms :

 - `ECDSA / X25519` used for digital signature and key agreement